renovatebot/renovate/docs/usage/configuration-options.md

 You can also fine-tune the behavior by setting `packageRules` if you want to use it selectively (e.g. per-package).

 Note that the outcome of `rebaseWhen=auto` can differ when `platformAutomerge=true`.
-Normally when you set `rebaseWhen=auto` Renovate rebases any branch that's behind the base branch automatically, and some people rely on that.
+Normally when you set `rebaseWhen=auto` Renovate will rebase any branch that's behind the base branch automatically, and some people rely on that.
 This behavior is no longer guaranteed when `platformAutomerge` is `true` because the platform might automerge a branch which is not up-to-date.
 For example, GitHub might automerge a Renovate branch even if it's behind the base branch at the time.